ebikatsudon/VTubeStudio/Copy-config-between-models.md

 * **[ArtMesh settings]**
   * This copies over all per-ArtMesh data, such as item pinning exclusions, lighting system customization and more.

+If the expression and animation files for the target model (the one being copied to) are in a subfolder, VTube Studio will automatically copy any new animation files into that folder as well.

+## What if the models have different Live2D parameters?

 Rename missing parameters